upul/Aurora/README.md

-# Aurora
+# Aurora: Minimal Deep Learning Library.
+---
-Minimal Deep Learning library is written in Python/Numpy and a bit of C++.
+Aurora is a minimal deep learning library written in Python/Numpy and a bit of C++.

 ### Work in progress (Repo)